VCGiordano/inventory-scanner/README.md

-# Bernie's Scanner v24
+# Bernie's Scanner v25 - Log Close Refresh

-- Stronger scanner re-arm after closing LOG
+Built from stable v23, not v24.

+Changes:
+- Closing LOG now refreshes the scanner page instead of trying blur/focus re-arm.
+- This avoids the C66 fake-focus issue after viewing log.
+- Variant/detail appears on its own line in recent feed.
-- Variant/detail on its own line in recent feed and full log
+- Variant/detail appears on its own line in full log.

-- Built from v23
+Important:
+- Since log is in-memory, a page refresh keeps the log as long as Railway process stays running.
+- Railway redeploy/restart still clears the in-memory log.